Thomas Butterfield

-Thomas Butterfield (circa 1871 – 13 October 1943) was an Australian politician and minister in the South Australian Parliament.
+Thomas Butterfield (c.
+1871 – 13 October 1943) was an Australian politician and minister in the South Australian Parliament.

 Political career

 In 1910/11 Butterfield was a councillor for the Tumby Bay ward in the Tumby Bay Council and was made a Justice of the Peace.

 Butterfield was elected to the state seat of Newcastle in the South Australian House of Assembly on 27 March 1915 and held the seat until resigning on 21 March 1917.
 He was re-elected to Newcastle on 6 April 1918 and held the seat until 7 April 1933.